A Snapshot of Ovarian Cancer

 Incidence and Mortality

 Ovarian cancer accounts for approximately 3 percent of all cancers in women and is the fifth leading cause of cancer-related death among women in the United States.
-More than 22,000 women will be diagnosed with ovarian cancer in the United States, and approximately 14,000 will die of the disease in 2013.
-The incidence rate has been declining since the late-1980s.
-Mortality rates decreased in the early 1990s and began declining again in the early 2000s.
+In 2014, it is estimated that nearly 22,000 women will be diagnosed with ovarian cancer in the United States, and approximately 14,000 will die of the disease.
+Ovarian cancer incidence rates declined by nearly 1 percent annually from 1987 to 2011; mortality rates fell an average of 1.6 percent each year from 2001 to 2010.
 White women have higher incidence and mortality rates than women of other racial/ethnic groups.

-Ovarian cancer has the highest mortality of all cancers of the female reproductive system.
-This reflects, in part, a lack of early symptoms and a lack of effective screening tests.
-Thus, ovarian cancer often is diagnosed at an advanced stage, after the cancer has spread beyond the ovary.
+Ovarian cancer causes more deaths than any other female reproductive system cancer.
+This high mortality rate reflects, in part, a lack of early symptoms and a lack of effective screening tests.
+Thus, ovarian cancer often is diagnosed at an advanced stage, after the disease has spread beyond the ovary.

-Risk factors for ovarian cancer include a family history of ovarian cancer, the presence of certain genetic mutations, including mutations in BRCA1 and BRCA2, and having certain hereditary conditions.
-Women who are known to have an increased risk of ovarian cancer may consider surgery to remove the ovaries.
-Standard treatments for ovarian cancer include surgery, radiotherapy, and chemotherapy.
+Risk factors for ovarian cancer include a family history of ovarian cancer; the presence of certain genetic mutations, such as mutations in BRCA1 and BRCA2 and genes linked to hereditary nonpolyposis colorectal cancer (also known as Lynch syndrome); use of estrogen-only hormone replacement therapy; use of fertility drugs; use of talc; obesity; and tall height.
+Women who are known to have an increased risk of ovarian cancer due to genetic mutations but no signs of the disease may consider risk-reducing surgery to remove the ovaries and fallopian tubes.
+Standard treatments for ovarian cancer include surgery, radiation therapy, and chemotherapy.

 Examples of NCI Activities Relevant to Ovarian Cancer

-- Four ovarian-cancer-specific Specialized Programs of Research Excellence (SPOREs) are working to develop early detection, screening, prevention, and therapeutic tools for ovarian cancer.
+- Five ovarian-cancer-specific Specialized Programs of Research Excellence (SPOREs) are conducting ovarian cancer research in early detection, imaging technologies, risk assessment, immunosuppression and novel therapeutic approaches.

 Selected Advances in Ovarian Cancer Research